 - A great many flowering and fruiting plants prefer to be pruned while they are dormant, in late winter through early spring.

-- However, there are some, like spring blooming trees and shrubs, that will start setting new buds as soon as the old flowers have fallen.
+- Some flowering plants like spring blooming trees and shrubs start setting new buds as soon as the old flowers have fallen.
 These will need to be pruned shortly after flowering, or you risk pruning off the new buds with the old.

 - And then there are other plants that need to be continually pruned and deadheaded, to remain vigorous and in flower.